GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 Building on top of the Stream Chat API, the Stream Chat iOS component libraries include everything you need to build feature-rich and high-functioning chat user experiences out of the box.

 We have a component libraries available for both UIKit and SwiftUI.
 Each library includes an extensive set of fast performing and customizable UI components which allow you to get started quickly with little to no plumbing required.
-The libraries supports:
+The libraries support:

 - Rich media messages
 - Reactions